m040601/my-awesome-stars/README.md

 - [gpg](https://github.com/jeroen/gpg) - Bindings to gpgme for R
 - [x86term](https://github.com/pkovac/x86term) - A terminal emulator for running on bare x86 machines.
 - [no-wm](https://github.com/patrickhaller/no-wm) - Use X11 without a window manager
-- [markdown](https://github.com/rstudio/markdown) - The first generation of Markdown rendering for R (https://github.com/rstudio/rmarkdown is probably what you actually need)
+- [markdown](https://github.com/rstudio/markdown) - The first generation of Markdown rendering for R. This *markdown* package has entered the maintenance-only mode in 2018.
+You are most likely to be looking at the wrong repo, and should go to the *rmarkdown* repo https://github.com/rstudio/rmarkdown instead.
 - [libuv](https://github.com/libuv/libuv) - Cross-platform asynchronous I/O
 - [linenoise](https://github.com/antirez/linenoise) - A small self-contained alternative to readline and libedit
 - [athame](https://github.com/ardagnir/athame) - Full vim for your shell (bash, zsh, gdb, python, etc)